ClickHouse/clickhouse-docs/docs/guides/improving-query-performance/sparse-primary-indexes.md

 - We are numbering rows starting with 0 in order to be aligned with the ClickHouse internal row numbering scheme that is also used for logging messages.
 :::

-## Data is organized into granules for parallel data processing
+## <a name="granules"></a>Data is organized into granules for parallel data processing

 For data processing purposes, a table's column values are logically divided into granules.
 A granule is the smallest indivisible data set that is streamed into ClickHouse for data processing.
 This means that instead of reading individual rows, ClickHouse is always reading (in a streaming fashion and in parallel) a whole group (granule) of rows.
 :::note
-Column values are not physically organized in granules: granules are just a logical organization of the column values for query processing.
+Column values are not physically stored inside granules: granules are just a logical organization of the column values for query processing.
 :::

 The following diagram shows how the (column values of) 8.87 million rows of our table